 Anticholinergics (antimuscarinics) relax bronchial smooth muscle through competitive inhibition of muscarinic receptors (M1, M2, and M3).

-Ipratropium is a short-acting anticholinergic; dose is 2 to 4 puffs (18 mcg/puff) from a metered-dose inhaler q 4 to 6 h.
-Ipratropium has a slower onset of action (within 30 min; peak effect in 1 to 2 h), so a beta-agonist is often prescribed with it in a single combination inhaler or as a separate as-needed rescue drug.
+Ipratropium is a short-acting anticholinergic; dose is 2 to 4 puffs (17 mcg/puff) from a metered-dose inhaler every 4 to 6 hours.
+Ipratropium has a slower onset of action (within 30 minutes; peak effect in 1 to 2 hour), so a beta-agonist is often prescribed with it in a single combination inhaler or as a separate as-needed rescue drug.

 Tiotropium is a long-acting quaternary anticholinergic inhaled as a powder formulation (18 mcg/puff) and soft mist inhaler (2.5 mcg/puff).
 Dose is 1 puff (18 mcg) once a day by dry powder inhaler and 2 puffs (5 mcg) once a day by soft mist inhaler.
 Aclidinium bromide is available as a multidose dry-powder inhaler.
 Dose is 1 puff (400 mcg/puff) twice a day.
 Aclidinium is also available in combination with a long-acting beta-agonist as a dry-powder inhaler.
-Umeclidinium can be used as a once/day combination with vilanterol (a long-acting beta-agonist) in a dry-powder inhaler.
-Glycopyrrolate (an anticholinergic) can be used bid in combination with indacaterol or formoterol (long-acting beta-agonists) in a dry powder or metered-dose inhaler.
+Umeclidinium can be used as a once a day combination with vilanterol (a long-acting beta-agonist) in a dry-powder inhaler.
+Glycopyrrolate (an anticholinergic) can be used twice a day in combination with indacaterol or formoterol (long-acting beta-agonists) in a dry-powder or metered-dose inhaler.
 Revefenacin is given once a day via nebulizer.

 Adverse effects of all anticholinergics are pupillary dilation (and risk of triggering or worsening acute angle closure glaucoma Angle-Closure Glaucoma Angle-closure glaucoma is glaucoma associated with a physically obstructed anterior chamber angle, which may be chronic or, rarely, acute.
 Symptoms of acute angle closure are severe ocular pain... read more ), urinary retention, and dry mouth.

 Corticosteroids are often part of treatment.
 Inhaled corticosteroids seem to reduce airway inflammation, reverse beta-receptor down-regulation, and inhibit leukotriene and cytokine production.
-They do not alter the course of pulmonary function decline in patients with COPD who continue to smoke, but they do relieve symptoms and improve short-term pulmonary function in some patients, are additive to the effect of bronchodilators, and may diminish the frequency of COPD exacerbations.
+They do not alter the course of pulmonary function decline in patients with COPD who continue to smoke, but they do relieve symptoms and improve short-term pulmonary function in some patients, are additive to the effect of bronchodilators, and diminish the frequency of COPD exacerbations.
 They are indicated for patients who have repeated exacerbations or symptoms despite optimal bronchodilator therapy.
 Inhaled corticosteroids are of greatest benefit in patients who have eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
 Causes and associated disorders are myriad but often represent an allergic reaction or... read more .
 In patients with exacerbations, addition of an inhaled corticosteroid reduces exacerbation frequency and prolongs survival (1, 2 Drug therapy references Chronic obstructive pulmonary disease (COPD) management involves treatment of chronic stable COPD and treatment of exacerbations.
 Treatment of chronic stable COPD aims to prevent exacerbations... read more ).
 Dose depends on the drug; examples include fluticasone 500 to 1000 mcg/day and beclomethasone 400 to 2000 mcg/day.

-Combinations of a long-acting beta-agonist (eg, salmeterol) and an inhaled corticosteroid (eg, fluticasone) are more effective than either drug alone in the treatment of chronic stable disease.
+Combinations of a long-acting beta-agonist and an inhaled corticosteroid are more effective than either drug alone in the treatment of chronic stable disease.

 Oral or systemic corticosteroids should usually not be used to treat chronic stable COPD.